zbear2246/utilities-suite/README.md

 ## features

-- Power Graphing, detects and displays your 2 most recent power grids, will show you production, consumption, net production, stored battery power, and total battery power for that grid
+- Power Graphing, detects and displays your 2 most recent power grids, will show you production, consumption, net production, stored battery power, and total battery storage for that grid

 - Auto Upgrades, work in progress, still deciding on functionality.
 But, will mostly - detect the block you tap, checks what it's available "upgrades" are, lets you select the desired upgrade based on unlocked in tech tree, and upgrades the entire line(s) for you